A model reduction method based on nonlinear optimization for multiscale stochastic optimal control problems: Preliminaries

-where $(\cdot,\cdot;\mu)$ represents the general inner product $L^2$ and $a^{'}(\lambda,\widetilde{\lambda};\mu)=a(\widetilde{\lambda},\lambda; \mu)$ is the adjoint bilinear form.
+where $(\cdot,\cdot;\mu)$ represents the $L^2$ general inner product and $a^{'}(\lambda,\widetilde{\lambda};\mu)=a(\widetilde{\lambda},\lambda; \mu)$ is the adjoint bilinear form.
 These three equations are, respectively, the state equation, adjoint equation and gradient equation.

-The optimality system \eqref{opt_sys} only has local optimal solutions, in order to prove the global existence and uniqueness of the optimal solution, we need to derive the stochastic saddle point formula of the optimal control problem \eqref{sto_DCP}.
+The optimality system \eqref{opt_sys} only admits local optimal solutions.
+To establish the global existence and uniqueness of the optimal solution, it is necessary to derive the stochastic saddle point formula for the optimal control problem \eqref{sto_DCP}.